 Another must is the Bondi to Bronte cliff walk, from Bondi Beach along the sandstone cliffs to Bronte Beach.
 The Sculptures by the Sea exhibition is on in October and November each year along the walk.
 Cafés and Hotels abound for refreshments in Bondi and Bronte.

 Sydney is renound for its modern Australian and multicultural food.
-Have a look at http://www.eatability.com.au/au/sydney where you can find a great café or restaurant in the area you are staying.
+Check out Broadsheet to get insider tips for great café and restaurants in Sydney.
 Most suburbs especially those close to the city have an abundance of restaurants, café’s and pubs which serve meals.
 A restaurant with a harbour view will make your occasion special.
-Visit Sydney for the Food Festival in October each year where there a lots of special events and you can have lunch including a main course, a glass of wine and coffee at Sydney’s best restaurants for a bargain price.
+October is the Sydney Good Food Month where there a lots of special events,such as the Night Noodle Markets and you can have lunch including a main course, a glass of wine and coffee at Sydney’s best restaurants for a bargain price.

 Large shopping centres include those located in downtown Sydney and Bondi Junction.
 In the CBD (Central Business District) you can find the historic shopping malls the Strand and the Queen Victoria Building (QVB).Many surburbs also have large complexes with lots of shops e.g. Burwood, Hurstville and Chatswood.
 For smaller upmarket shops try Mosman, Double Bay and Woollahra.
 For quirky shops visit Newtown or Glebe.

 Whatever your taste Sydney is a vibrant city where you’ll find pubs, wine bars, comedy clubs and nightclubs.
 Check out the following websites for more information on various locations.